 Reading Minster Choir

-The Minster Choir of boys and adults provides music for the Sunday morning Eucharist, a monthly Choral Evensong, and for special events and occasions at Christmas, such as the Service of Nine Lessons and Carols, and the Midnight Communion Service and at Easter time.
+The Minster Choir of boys and adults provides music for the Sunday morning Eucharist, for special events and occasions at Christmas - such as the Service of Nine Lessons and Carols - and the Midnight Communion Service and at Easter time.

 The Choir and its music is an important part of the life of the Minster and its contribution to worship is highly valued and appreciated by clergy and congregation.

-The music is drawn from the best of the church musical heritage, and is performed to Cathedral standard under the direction of the Master of the Music and Minster Organist (Ian Hillier) and coached by experienced professional singer (Andrew Stafford).
+The music is drawn from the best of the church musical heritage, and is performed to a high standard under the direction of the Master of the Music and Minster Organist (Ian Hillier) and coached by experienced professional singer (Andrew Stafford).

-Boys are given careful vocal training at each level, and are taught to read and understand music and the terms and style and to develop their vocal talent.
+Probationers and choristers alike are given careful vocal training at each level, and are taught to read and understand music and the terms and style and to develop their vocal talent.
 At later stages they are prepared for the Choral scholarships offered by Oxbridge Colleges and other Universities.
-Currently our youngest boy is 7, and we recruit from a wide area around Reading.
+Our choristers are recruited from a wide area around Reading.

 Boys are paid pocket money when they attend, as well as appropriate fees for weddings or special services.